A little inspiration goes a long way...

 The Personal Advocate Linking Services (PALS) and Financial Aid Awareness programs link students to resources on- and off-campus in a variety of areas with special emphasis on applying for financial aid, responsible borrowing, avoiding bad debt and paying back student loans.
 Other initiatives include emphasis on general student responsibilities, financial aid, eSTORM and email.

-The new FSA ID will replace the FAFSA PIN, effective May 10, 2015.
+The new FSA ID has replaced the FAFSA PIN, effective May 10, 2015.
 This modernized login process improves security and the customer experience for student- and borrower-based websites, including FAFSA on the Web, NSLDS Student Access, StudentLoans.gov,

 StudentAid.gov and the TEACH Grant website.
 The new FSA ID will replace the Federal Student Aid PIN as the process by which students, parents and borrowers authenticate their identity to access their federal student aid information.
 This process will eliminate recurring use of the Social Security